 With storms such as Hurricane Sandy, the electrical power grid has a lot to learn from it, and yet for many in the industry, they have chosen to ignore the telltale signs.
 Well for those who study storm impact analysis, the solutions to strengthen our power grid might be right in front of us.
 For utilities, knowing what to do before, during and after a storm has a huge effect on the end use consumer.
 By using the predictive data that comes from storm impact analysis, utilities can reduce restoration times, cut costs by limiting damage to the existing infrastructure and minimise the impact on their customers.
 Companies such as Schneider Electric and Weather Sentry have invested in the analytics around storm impact analysis to great avail.
-They are currently working with several companies around the United States, and their ability to not only save the utility money but to keep the power on for their customers is unrivalled in the space.
+They are currently working with several companies around the United States, and their ability to not only save the utility money but to keep the power on for their customers is unrivaled in the space.

 Vehicle and grid, off-peak charging.